GCPlot/gcplot-knowledge-base/gcplot-overview/reports/generations.md

 # Generations

-This is where the most detailed stats & info about each GC Generation falls.
-There are tables with total, occupied sizes by Generation, as well as STW pauses graphs, and, finally, the numerous statistical info, like Total, Min/Max, Average pause times, average interval between events and so on.
+This is where the most detailed stats & info about each GC Generation is located.
+There are tables with total, occupied sizes by Generation, as well as cumulative STW pauses graphs, and, finally, the numerous statistical info, like Total, Min/Max, Average pause times, average interval between events and so on.

 One note should be done here.
 Consider next table: